 Deschutes Water Quality

-Studying water quality
+Monitoring water quality

-We use the best science available to monitor a number of sites year-round throughout the watershed, from Lake Billy Chinook and its tributaries down to the mouth of the Lower Deschutes.
+Our dedicated team of researchers and biologists monitor water quality closely and communicate the results to our regulators.
+We use the best science available to monitor sites year-round throughout the watershed, from Lake Billy Chinook and its tributaries down to the mouth of the Lower Deschutes.
 This includes:

 - Continuous temperature logging

-- Dissolved oxygen, pH, and conductivity measurements
+- Dissolved oxygen, pH and conductivity measurements

 - Monthly and annual water quality findings reports